- What Is Medical Malpractice?

 - Speak With A Philadelphia Medical Malpractice Lawyer

 It is our belief that when a patient has been injured by a medical care provider that the provider should be held fully accountable.
-As patients, we place a lot of trust in these care providers, and when an injury occurs, that trust is broken.
+As patients, we place a lot of trust in these care providers, and when an injury occurs, our lives can be changed forever.

 What Is Medical Malpractice?

 Medical malpractice happens when a medical professional provides medical care that is outside the acceptable standard of care.

 Doctors are not the only care providers that can be held responsible for medical malpractice.
 Any care provider that gives direct care to a patient can be held responsible for a medical error.

 - Test Technicians

 - Physical Therapists